Learning Multi-layer Graphs and a Common Representation for Clustering: Numerical experiments

 With the different views of data taken as input, we estimate $\{\mL_m\}_{m=1}^M$ and $\mQ$.
 The rows of $\mQ$ are then given as input to the $k$-means algorithm for clustering.
 We also perform spectral clustering on $\{\mL_m\}_{m=1}^M$.
 The accuracy of the clusters obtained using these can be treated as a measure of the correctness of the estimated graph.
 The parameters involved in the different methods considered are chosen to obtain the best possible NMI.
-The values of $\{\beta_m\}_{m=1}^M, $ for \texttt{RMGL}, can be chosen according to the importance of the available views by choosing a higher value of $\beta_m$ for a view $m$ that is more informative, such that the subspace $\mQ$ is learnt without getting corrupted by the insignificant (noisy/missing) information present in some view.
+The values of $\{\beta_m\}_{m=1}^M, $ for \texttt{RMGL}, can be chosen according to the importance of the available views by choosing a higher value of $\beta_m$ for a view $m$ that is more informative.
 Our model gives the best results for the following choice of parameters: $\alpha_m = 100$, $m=1,\ldots, 6$, $\beta_1=\beta_2=\beta_3 =2$, and $ \beta_4=20 , \beta_5=7, \beta_6 = 1$ for the UCI dataset.
 For the COIL-20 dataset, we use $\alpha_m= 100$, $m=1,2,3$, and $\beta_1=12, \beta_2=2, \beta_3 = 15$.
-The NMI scores of the different methods in Fig.~\ref{fig:real} suggest that using $\mQ$ from \texttt{RMGL} as an input to the $k$-means algorithm gives the best clustering accuracy when compared to the other considered methods (including performing spectral clustering on the estimated graph layers either from \texttt{RMGL} or \texttt{GL-SigRep}).
-Fig. \ref{fig:embeddings} shows the node embeddings corresponding to the 2000 samples from the ten classes of data in the UCI dataset set.
+The bar plot in Fig.~\ref{fig:real} shows the NMI values averaged over 20 experiments.
+The NMI variance using the proposed and competing methods is very small (about $10^{-6}$), and hence not shown.
+The NMI scores of the different methods in Fig.~\ref{fig:real} suggest that using $\mQ$ from \texttt{RMGL} as an input to the $k$-means algorithm gives the best clustering accuracy when compared to the other considered methods (including performing spectral clustering on the estimated graph layers either from \texttt{RMGL}, \texttt{GL-SigRep} or \texttt{GL-SigRep(C)}).
+Fig.~\ref{fig:embeddings} shows the node embeddings corresponding to the 2000 samples from the ten classes of data in the UCI dataset set.
 We show the two-dimensional node representations obtained from the last two columns of the common $K$-dimensional subspaces computed using \texttt{RMGL}, \texttt{SC-GED}, \texttt{SC-ML}, \texttt{GD-MCCA}.
-The embeddings obtained from \texttt{RMGL} show better separability even in the two-dimensional space.
+The embeddings obtained from \texttt{RMGL} show better separability, with the node embeddings from the same cluster concentrated and those from different clusters far apart.